pwittchen/interview-questions/general-questions.md

 - What type of agreement do you prefer?

 **Not formal**
-- Tell something about your experience?
+- Tell something about your experience.
-- Tell something about your projects?
+- Tell something about your projects.
 - What are your motivations to change the job?
 - Do you know something about company and its products?
 What's your opinion about it?
 - Where do you see yourself in 5 years?